googamanga/2013-04-web-historian/README.md

 on with a pair, and as such is representative of the kind of problems that I've tackled, but not of my solo work.

-For a better perspective on my own work, please see [RedditInsight](https://github.com/googamanga/RedditInsight).
+For a better perspective on my own work, please see [DataNugget](https://github.com/googamanga/DataNugget).
+Also, please take a look at my senior group project [RedditInsight](https://github.com/googamanga/RedditInsight).
+We got over 90k unique visitors!